 Describe the particular problem or need that you address in the project.
 What causes that problem?
 How extensive is it?
 Have other attempts to solve the problem been made; if so, what were their shortcomings, and why are you trying another approach?
 Place the problem in its professional and academic context by referring to the appropriate literature.

-Describe the goals and objectives of your project and what you hoped to accomplish.
+Describe the goals and objectives of the project and what the student hoped to accomplish.
 Describe how the program was designed and structured; for example, what kinds of activities did participants engage in, and in what sequence?
 What kinds of resources and techniques were used?
-Justify your strategies and tactics by citing appropriate professional and academic literatures.
+Justify the strategies and tactics used by citing appropriate professional and academic literatures.

 Describe how the plan was carried out.
-Use as much detail as you need to give the reader a sense of what actually happened, and to indicate the extent to which the reality matched the plan.
+Use as much detail as needed to give the reader a sense of what actually happened, and to indicate the extent to which the reality matched the plan.

 Describe the criteria for assessing the project and evaluation methods used.
 Justify the criteria and methods by referring to appropriate literatures.
 To what extent did the project accomplish the goals and objectives identified earlier?

 Citing relevant literature and the practical contingencies of the project, explain why the project did or did not achieve its stated purposes.
 Describe the factors (political, social, organizational, financial, psychological, etc.) that contributed to the process and to the outcomes.
-What changes-either conceptual or practical-would you make if you were to repeat or extend the project?
-What would you leave in place?
-Describe what you learned from the project about the original problem and about your strategy and tactics.
+What changes--either conceptual or practical--would the student make if they were to repeat or extend the project?
+What would the student leave in place?
+Describe what was learned from the project about the original problem and about the student's strategy and tactics.
 Also consider the professional and theoretical implications of the project.

 If necessary, put relevant documentary materials (flyers, important correspondence, budgets, etc.) in appendices.